-The Who is an English rock band formed in 1964.
+The Who are an English rock band formed in 1964.
 Their classic line-up consisted of lead singer Roger Daltrey, guitarist and singer Pete Townshend, bass guitarist John Entwistle, and drummer Keith Moon.
 They are considered one of the most influential rock bands of the 20th century, selling over 100 million records worldwide and holding a reputation for their live shows and studio work.

 The Who developed from an earlier group, the Detours, and established themselves as part of the pop art and mod movements